-The table below shows, as to each of the Company's executive officers named in the Summary Compensation Table of this Proxy Statement and the various indicated individuals and groups, the awards granted between January 1, 2021 and December 31, 2021 under the 2021 Plan and the awards under our 2012 Equity Incentive Plan (the "2012 Plan"), all of which were made before the 2021 Plan was approved on June 3, 2021.
-As of March 31, 2022, the closing price of the common stock as reported on NYSE was \$73.78 per share.
+The table below shows, as to each of the Company's executive officers named in the Summary Compensation Table of this Proxy Statement and the various indicated individuals and groups, the awards granted between January 1, 2022 and December 31, 2022 under the 2021 Plan.
+As of March 31, 2023, the closing price of the common stock as reported on NYSE was \$56.64 per share.